showyourwork/showyourwork/docs/faqs.rst

 ---------------------

-Sometimes it can be difficult to figure out why a run failed from the terminal output, especially if it's an error during the LaTeX build.
+Sometimes it can be difficult to figure out why a run failed from the terminal output.
 Try increasing the verbosity of the output to obtain more informative error messages:

 .. code-block:: bash